Program Code: B826

 • Student Work Experience Program recruitment opportunities exist with Fairmont Hotels and Resorts located in Western Canada.

-• TICO exam administered as part of the program.
+• TICO exam preparation included as part of the program.

 Career Opportunities